gonimbly/api-template/SECURITY.md

 ######Next step is having access check method as middleware for a get projects route.

 ######Next step is to store that token in Redis.
+Why waste time and write tokens to DB.
+Let's skip straight to free Heroku Redis addon. `heroku addons:create heroku-redis:hobby-dev`

 ######Next step is to setup middleware to validate against Redis before processing API requests.

+######Using SSL (https)
+Can create a self-signed certificate for non-production application such as engaged.
+If it is production, purchase an SSL cert from an approved vendor.

 ##Useful Links
 http://jwt.io/